vsalavatov/intellij.kotlinx.coroutines/IntelliJ-patches.md

 One internal method was added to `BufferedChannel`: `emitAllInternal`.
 This method ensures the value will be unwrapped in an insertion point.

+One internal method was added to `flow/Channels.kt`: `emitAllInternal`.
+It emits all values, like usual, but also considers wrapping/unwrapping supported in `BufferedChannel`.

+One internal method was added to `ChannelCoroutine`: `emitAllInternal` serves to bridge its delegate and the method above.

 One internal method was added to `BufferedChannelIterator`: `nextInternal` -- same as `next` but may return a wrapped value.
 It should only be used with a function that is capable of unwrapping the value (see `BufferedChannel.emitAll` and `BufferedChannelIterator.next`), so there's a guarantee a wrapped value will always unwrap before emitting.

 Why not just let `next` return a maybe wrapped value?
 That's because it is heavily used outside a currently supported scope.
 For example, one may just indirectly call it from a for-loop.
 In this case, unwrapping will never happen, and a user will get a handful of `ClassCastException`s.